siyuan-note/appearance/guide/en_US/SiYuan User Guide/🎉 Please Start Here_20200923234011-ieuun1p.sy.md

 * Static site generation
 {: id="20200923234102-dt9js2v"}

 For details, please refer to [SiYuan Development Plan and Progress](https://github.com/siyuan-note/siyuan/projects/1).
-For details of version changes, please refer to [Siyuan Notes Version Change Record](https://github. com/siyuan-note/siyuan/blob/master/CHANGE_LOGS.md).
+For details of version changes, please refer to [SiYuan Changelogs](https://github. com/siyuan-note/siyuan/blob/master/CHANGE_LOGS.md).
 {: id="20200923234102-4py3d4r"}

 SiYuan uses a technical architecture that separates the kernel and interface.
 The version packaged with Electron is only a small part of our vision.
-In the future, we will develop Siyuan Notes based on the browser ecology, so that it has better openness.
+In the future, we will develop SiYuan based on the browser ecology, so that it has better openness.
 You can customize your favorite interface and functions through browser plug-ins.
 The future can be expected!
 {: id="20200923234049-io7dr21"}